 While preparing our financial statements as of and for the year ended December 31, 2022, we discovered that there was an error in the inputs used within the black-scholes calculation for options granted in April 2019.
-Further, we discovered there was an error associated with the acceleration of stock-based compensation recorded in the unaudited condensed financial statements included in our quarterly report on Form 10-Q for the quarter ended March 31, 2022 (the "Original March 31, 2022 Financial Statements").
+Further, we discovered there was an error associated with the acceleration of stock-based compensation recorded in the financial statements included in our quarterly report on Form 10-Q for the quarter ended March 31, 2022 (the "Original March 31, 2022 Financial Statements").
 We determined that our review control over the completeness and accuracy of information used when calculating stock-based compensation expense did not operate effectively, resulting in a material error in the Original March 31, 2022 Financial Statements.

-In addition, we discovered an error in our revenue and accounts receivable reconciliation process, such that the correct accounts receivable and corresponding revenue activity was not properly reflected in the unaudited condensed financial statements included in our quarterly report on Form 10-Q for the quarter ended June 30, 2022 (the "Original June 30, 2022 Financial Statements").
-We also discovered through our revenue recognition and accounts reconciliation process that changes in payor class and implicit price concessions were not appropriately reflected in our unaudited condensed financial statements included in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2022 (the "Original September 30, 2022 Financial Statements"), which is the period in which they were known.
-We determined that our review control over the completeness and accouracy of data used in estimating net revenues and accounts receivable, as well as our control over the reconciliation process did not operate effectively, resulting in a material error in the Original June 30, 2022 Financial Statements and the Original September 30, 2022 Financial Statements.
+In addition, we discovered an error in our revenue and accounts receivable reconciliation process, such that the correct accounts receivable and corresponding revenue activity was not properly reflected in the financial statements included in our quarterly report on Form 10-Q for the quarter ended June 30, 2022 (the "Original June 30, 2022 Financial Statements").
+We also discovered through our revenue recognition and accounts reconciliation process that changes in payor class and implicit price concessions were not appropriately reflected in our financial statements included in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2022 (the "Original September 30, 2022 (the "Original September 30, 2022 Financial Statements"), which is the period in which they were known.
+We determined that our review control over the completeness and accuracy of data used in estimating net revenues and accounts receivable, as well as our control over the reconciliation process did not operate effectively, resulting in a material error in the Original June 30, 2022 Financial Statements.